Where To Get Confidential Help

-Safe@Weber Advocacy Services provides confidential support for survivors needing help in any aspect of life impacted by sexual assault, sexual harassment, domestic or dating violence, and stalking.
+Safe@Weber Advocacy Services provides confidential support for survivors needing help in any aspect of life impacted by sexual misconduct (sexual assault, sexual harassment, domestic or dating violence, and stalking).
 Our certified and trauma-informed advocates will listen to you, believe you, and guide you through your options.
 Whatever you choose to do next, we strive to ensure you feel safe and supported.

 Advocacy Services include:

-- Developing a safety plan by identifying resources and strengths and assistance with supportive measures such as no-contact directives and class/housing changes, etc.
+- Developing a safety plan by identifying resources and strengths and assisting with supportive measures such as no-contact directives and class/housing changes, etc.

 - Assistance with reporting sexual misconduct (sexual harassment, sexual assault, domestic/dating violence, stalking) to the WSU Office for Affirmative Action & Equal Opportunity (Title IX coordinators) and reporting crimes to Weber State Police Department or another law enforcement agency.

 - Support such as advocacy during institutional and law enforcement investigations (including presence during interviews and court appearances), assistance with institutional petitions, assistance with civil orders such as domestic/dating violence protective orders and stalking injunctions and referrals to counseling, medical services, legal and financial resources and distribution of the Safe@Weber Emergency Survivor Fund.

 How to get help:

 Safe@Weber Advocacy Services is located within the Women’s Center (Shepherd Union Room 323) and an Advocate can meet you anywhere you’re comfortable on campus.
-Contact the Safe@Weber Advocates at 801-626-6090 or firstname.lastname@example.org.
+Contact Safe@Weber Advocates at 801-626-6090 or firstname.lastname@example.org.
 You can also come by the Women’s Center to set up an appointment with the front desk reception.
 Safe@Weber Advocacy Services are available Monday–Friday, 9 a.m. to 5:00 p.m.

 If you want to report a crime that happened on campus, including sexual assault, domestic/dating violence, or stalking, you may do so by contacting Weber State Police at 801-626-6460 or 911, or anonymously at their "Report a Clery Act Crime" form.
 You can include your name and contact information as a victim/survivor but are not obligated to do so.
 The Safe@Weber Advocate can assist in reporting to law enforcement.